Spondylosis: Diagnosis

+CT scan is helpful to see small bony elements of the spine such as facet joint and to determine whether there is osteoporosis of the spine.
+However, intervertebral foramen and ligaments are not well visualised on the CT.
+Therefore, contrast is injected into the spinal canal via lumbar puncture and then imaged using CT scan (known as CT myelography).
+CT myelography is useful when the person is contraindicated to MRI scan due to presence of pacemaker or infusion pump in the body.

+MRI is the investigation of choice to investigate radiculopathy and myelopathy.
+MRI can show intervertebral foramen, spinal canal, ligaments, degree of disc degeneration or herniation, alignment of the spine, and changes on the spinal cord accurately.

 Treatment

 Many of the treatments for cervical spondylosis have not been subjected to rigorous, controlled trials.
 Surgery is advocated for cervical radiculopathy in patients who have intractable pain, progressive symptoms, or weakness that fails to improve with conservative therapy.
 Surgical indications for cervical spondylosis with myelopathy (CSM) remain somewhat controversial, but "most clinicians recommend operative therapy over conservative therapy for moderate-to-severe myelopathy".